-I am currently doing a research on the book - titled "Stateness and Democratic Consolidation: Lessons from former Yugoslavia" - that will be published by Springer, Wiesbaden.
-In my new book, I investigate the democratization processes on the territory of former Yugoslavia with an emphasis on two aspects: different outcomes in the democracy consolidation process and reasons for recent democratic backsliding.
-I identify the unresolved issues of territory and national identity as responsible for an erratic and zigzagging course toward a consolidated democracy that has been marked by sluggish progress coupled with episodes of stagnation and declining democratic quality.
-I furthermore argue that what makes the democratization process additionally uncertain under the conditions of unresolved issues of territory and national identity is the fact that the mentioned issues have a potential to entirely derail the trajectory and cause an authoritarian reversal.
-I believe that these lessons could be very valuable in order to better understand the chances for the success of democratization processes of many countries within the post-communist context.
-Hence, the additional focus of the book is on Ukraine, Georgia, Armenia, and Moldova.
+Milačić is currently doing research for a book titled "Stateness and Democratic Consolidation: Lessons From Former Yugoslavia" that will be published by Springer, Wiesbaden.
+In his new book, he investigates the democratization processes on the territory of former Yugoslavia with an emphasis on two aspects: different outcomes in the democracy consolidation process and reasons for recent democratic backsliding.
+He identifies the unresolved issues of territory and national identity as responsible for an erratic and zigzagging course toward a consolidated democracy that has been marked by sluggish progress coupled with episodes of stagnation and declining democratic quality.
+He furthermore argues that what makes the democratization process additionally uncertain under the conditions of unresolved issues of territory and national identity is the fact that these mentioned issues have a potential to entirely derail the trajectory and cause an authoritarian reversal.
+He believes that these lessons could be very valuable in order to better understand the chances for the success of democratization processes of many countries within the post-communist context.
+Hence, an additional focus of the book is on Ukraine, Georgia, Armenia, and Moldova.